GLOBAL MARKETS-Investors cautious as central bank meetings loom

 “Everybody is waiting for Thursday to see if Draghi can deliver,” said Lex van Dam, hedge fund manager at Hampstead Capital, which manages $500 million of assets.
 “He’d better pull a big rabbit out of his hat.”

-Investors were unnerved by weaker-than-expected earnings from Deutsche Bank and other major banks.
-The euro zone’s ongoing debt crisis has hurt revenues.
+Investors in European shares were also given pause by weaker-than-expected earnings from Deutsche Bank and other major banks.
+The region’s ongoing debt crisis has hurt revenues.

-With 303 of S&P 500 companies having reported quarterly earnings, 66 percent have beaten analysts’ expectations.
-The average over the past four quarters is 68 percent.
+In the United States it’s been a slightly better story.
+With 294 of S&P 500 companies having reported earnings, 67 percent have beaten analysts’ expectations, with another 10.9 percent in line with forecasts and 22.1 percent below.

+In a typical quarter 62 percent of companies beat estimates, 17 percent match and 20 percent miss estimates, according to Thomson Reuters data.

-Incoming economic data has painted a mixed picture at best.
-A fourth straight monthly rise in U.S. single-family home prices offered some encouragement Tuesday, though a fall in inflation-adjusted consumer spending in June underscored the economy’s loss of momentum as the second quarter ended.
+But incoming economic data has painted a mixed picture at best.
+A fourth straight monthly rise in U.S. single-family home prices offered some encouragement Tuesday, though a fall in inflation-adjusted spending in June underscored the economy’s loss of momentum as the second quarter ended.

 “Consumers are afraid,” said Matthew Lifson, analyst at Cambridge Mercantile Group in Princeton, New Jersey.
-“This data suggests the U.S. economy is stagnant overall.”
+“This data suggests the U.S. economy is stagnant overall and it’s just muddling.”

 That should keep future Fed action in focus, analysts said.